-- From April 2027: all suppliers will be required to publicly report targets, emissions and publish a carbon reduction plan for global emissions aligned to the NHS net zero target, for all of their Scope 1, 2 and 3 emissions.
+- From April 2027: All suppliers will be required to publicly report targets, emissions and publish a Carbon Reduction Plan for global emissions aligned to the NHS net zero target, for all of their Scope 1, 2 and 3 emissions.

-- From April 2028: new requirements will be introduced overseeing the provision of carbon foot printing for individual products supplied to the NHS.
+- From April 2028: New requirements will be introduced overseeing the provision of carbon footprinting for individual products supplied to the NHS.
 The NHS will work with suppliers and regulators to determine the scope and methodology.

 Engagement with suppliers

 We recognise that not all suppliers are at the same stage of their net zero journey.
-While many will welcome this approach, some may face challenges.

 We will continue to work closely with regulators, suppliers and industry bodies to shape our approach and give all suppliers the opportunity to align with our net zero ambition.